IRTF-HRPC/drafts/draft-guidelines.md

 --- abstract

-This document sets guidelines for human rights considerations in networking protocols, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
+This document sets guidelines for human rights considerations for developers working on network protocols and architectures, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
 This is an updated version of the guidelines for human rights considerations in {{RFC8280}}.

 --- middle

 Introduction
 ============

 This document outlines a set of human rights protocol considerations for protocol developers.
-It provides questions engineers should ask themselves when developing or improving protocols if they want to understand their potential human rights impact.
-It should however be noted that the impact of a protocol cannot solely be deduced from its design, but its usage and implementation should also be studied to form a full protocol human rights impact assessment.
+It provides questions engineers should ask themselves when developing or improving protocols if they want to understand how their decisions can potentially influence the exercise of human rights on the Internet.
+It should be noted that the impact of a protocol cannot solely be deduced from its design, but its usage and implementation should also be studied to form a full protocol human rights impact assessment.

 The questions are based on the research performed by the Human Rights Protocol Considerations (hrpc) research group which has been documented before these considerations.
-The research establishes that human rights relate to standards and protocols, and offers a common vocabulary of technical concepts that impact human rights and how these technical concepts can be combined to ensure that the Internet remains an enabling environment for human rights.
+The research establishes that human rights relate to standards and protocols, and offers a common vocabulary of technical concepts that influence human rights and how these technical concepts can be combined to ensure that the Internet remains an enabling environment for human rights.
 With this, the contours of a model for developing human rights protocol considerations has taken shape.

 This document is a further iteration of the guidelines that can be found in {{RFC8280}}.
 The methods for conducting human rights reviews (Section 3.2), and guidelines for human rights considerations (Section 3.3) in this document are being tested for relevance, accuracy and validity.